febsusi/Data-Analyst-Data-Science-Project/README.md

-# Data-Analyst-Data-Science-Project-Portfolio
-Project related to Data Analyst and Data Science
+# Febriyeni Data Analyst/Data Science Project Portfolio

-Hi, I'm Alex!
-I have a technical background and hold a Master of Science (M.S.) degree in geoscience (Saint Petersburg Mining University), majoring in Seismic Data Processing and Analysis.
-I had worked for 12 years in geoscience playing roles as Data Processing Engineer, Head of Department and CTO in a technological startup.
-After one year of transition from geoscience to Data Analysis, I'm Data Analyst in a Fintech company since June 2021.
+Hi, I'm Febriyeni!
+I have a technical background and hold a Bachelor of Science degree in Statistics (Politeknik Statistika STIS).
-Achieved the 7th place at an open Data Analyst 2021 competition held by Career Factory

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

-Table of contents
+# Table of Contents
 About
 Portfolio Projects
 Video Games Sales Analysis